Dejan Joveljić: Loan to Anderlecht

-Loan to Wolfsberger
+Loan to Wolfsberger AC

-Joveljić spent the 2020-2021 season on loan at Austrian Bundesliga side Wolfsberger AC.
-He finished the season as the club’s top scorer.
+Joveljić spent the 2020–21 season on loan at Austrian Bundesliga side Wolfsberger AC.
+He finished the season as the club's top scorer.

 LA Galaxy

-On 5 August 2021, Joveljić signed a four-and-a-half year deal with MLS side LA Galaxy.
+On 5 August 2021, Joveljić signed a four-and-a-half-year deal with MLS side LA Galaxy.

 He signed as a U22 Initiative player.
+On 15 August 2024, Joveljić scored a brace in El Tráfico, securing LA Galaxy's 4–2 victory.

+Sporting Kansas City

+On 1 February 2025, Joveljić signed a three year designated player contract with Sporting Kansas City for a transfer fee of $4 million.
+This marked the first cash-for-player trade in MLS history.

 International career

+Being an ethnic Serb born and raised in the Republika Srpska entity within Bosnia and Herzegovina, Joveljić has represented Serbia since young age.
 After games with Serbian under-16 & under-17 national teams, Joveljić made his debut for under-18 level on 15 December 2015 in a match against Ukraine.
 Later he missed the whole 2016 due to injury and returned to the team scoring a goal in a match against Uzbekistan on 20 April 2017.
 Playing for the team, Joveljić noted 6 goals on 6 matches, including games against Czech Republic and France when he scored a twice at each.
 In August 2017, Joveljić was called into the Serbia U19 squad, when he made a debut at the memorial tournament "Stevan Vilotić – Ćele".
 Scoring a twice in 3–1 victory over Israel, Joveljić contributed to winning a trophy, after which he was elected for the most prospective player on the tournament.
 Joveljić got his first call in Serbian under-21 team by coach Goran Đorović in December 2017.
 He made his debut for the team in away friendly against Qatar on 17 December 2017.
 While with under-19 level, Joveljić also scored against Bulgaria and Sweden in March 2018, missing to qualify for the 2018 UEFA European Under-19 Championship with Serbia.

-He made his debut for Serbia national football team on 7 June 2021 in a friendly against Jamaica.
+He made his debut for the senior national team on 7 June 2021 in a friendly against Jamaica.